-A net deferred tax liability of \$5.7 million was established in conjunction with the acquisition of the TMR Group Entities.
-A valuation allowance of \$35.7 million has been recorded against the TMR Group Entities deferred tax assets, a predominant amount of which was related to the Company's U.S. operations and was recorded prior to acquisition of the TMR Group Entities.
+At the date of acquisition and in conjunction with the acquisition of the TMR Group Entities, the Company established a net deferred tax liability of \$5.7 million and recorded a valuation allowance against the TMR Group Entities' deferred tax assets of \$35.7 million in its consolidated financial statements.
+A predominant amount of the valuation allowance related to the TMR Group Entities' U.S. operations and was recorded by the TMR Group Entities prior to the acquisition.